fangel/fangel.github.com/_posts/2011-01-02-mobile-detection-varnish-drupal.md

 solution that moves the device detection to the proxy which can then have multiple cache groups for the same page, which solves the caching problem.
 When your reverse-proxy queries the backend for a page, it informs which device-group it requests the page for.
+Thus you are currently limited to choosing one of two: High-performance or pages catered to the users choice of device.

 # 2 Introduction to Device Detection